Skip to main content

 When a digital platform makes more sense

-• You want flexibility — visual, audio, and haptic BLS in one tool, adjustable in real time
+• You want flexibility across modalities: visual, audio, and haptic BLS in one tool, adjustable in real time

-• You need HIPAA-compliant infrastructure — encrypted sessions with no physical devices to secure
+• If you're a therapist, you need HIPAA-compliant infrastructure with encrypted sessions and no physical devices to track or secure

 Can you use both?

-If you're currently using physical BLS and want to try a digital approach, EMDR Tappers lets you experiment without any cost.
-You can start a session in your browser at app.emdrtappers.com in under a minute.
+If you're currently using physical BLS and want to try a digital approach, EMDR Tappers lets you experiment without any cost: visual, audio, and tactile bilateral stimulation are all available in the free tier, with no hardware to buy.

 The telehealth factor